PelicanPlatform/pelican/docs/pages/install.md

 ##### What version should I download?
 Our versions are built like so:
 For example: 7.1.2
-- 7 represents the latest major version release
+- 7 represents the major version release
 - 1 represents feature releases
 - 2 represents a bug fix/patch release